 Andreescu blew away the field as she swept aside the likes of fifth-seed Kiki Bertens and third-seed Karolina Pliskova en route to the final, where she would face none other than Serena Williams.
-In front of a packed house at Aviva Centre, Williams could only last four sets before she was forced to retire through injury, meaning Andreescu claimed the title – becoming the first Canadian in 50 years, since Faye Urban in 1969, to lift the trophy.
+In front of a packed house at Sobeys Stadium, Williams could only last four sets before she was forced to retire through injury, meaning Andreescu claimed the title – becoming the first Canadian in 50 years, since Faye Urban in 1969, to lift the trophy.

 Bianca Andreescu vs. Serena Williams: The Story of the #RC19 Final. 📽️

 Her historic run to the final of the US Open just one month later saw the Canadian defeat Wozniacki (seeded 19th), Elise Mertens (seeded 25th) and Belinda Bencic (seeded 13th) to set up yet another clash with Williams – this time at the cavernous, 23,000-seater Arthur Ashe Stadium with the chance of winning a Grand Slam title.
 In what has already gone down in the country’s sporting history, Andreescu beat the American 6-3, 7-5 to become the first Canadian ever to win a Grand Slam singles title.

 Andreescu’s head-turning form earned her a place at the year-end WTA Finals, although she was forced to pull out of the event midway through her second match due to injury.
 She finished the 2019 season with a stunning 48-7 record.

 Take a look at who else was nominated for the 2019 WTA Awards.

 Auger-Aliassime’s year truly kicked started in February when he made a run to his first ATP final at the Rio Open in Brazil.
 The Montrealer ended up losing 6-3, 7-5 to Laslo Djere but the experience gave him a taste of what was to come.